balena-os/migrate/README.md

 ### Stage 1 - balena-migrate

-Balena migrate is a binary executable file, that need to be executed with root privileges on the device that will be migrated.
+Balena migrate is a binary executable file, that needs to be executed with root privileges on the device that will be migrated.
 There are several command line parameters that can be set and the program will be looking for a YAML configuration file - by default in ```./balena-migrate.yml```.